 New housing development will put additional demands on services such as healthcare and education, community facilities, utilities and infrastructure.
 To mitigate these demands, developer contributions will be sought to ensure the Parish is a thriving sustainable community.
 Contributions are in proportion to the scale of development.
-Without large growth major infrastructure improvements may be unlikely.
-The Parish does not support large scale development.
 The requirements of the community will change over the Plan period.
 A list of varying scaled projects has been identified and is kept up to date and reviewed by the Parish Council which can be found on the Parish Council website.
 Development contributions for use by the Parish should be used to implement items from this list as prioritised by the Parish Council.